 Vision is a picture of the world God intends as we live out our mission.
-The vision of The Upper New York Conference is “to live the Gospel of Jesus Christ and be God’s love with our neighbors in all places.”
+The vision of United Methodists of Upper New York Conference is “to live the Gospel of Jesus Christ and be God’s love with our neighbors in all places.”

 Purpose is the way we do our work.
-The purpose of The Upper New York Conference is “partnering to increase the vitality of existing congregations and create New Faith Communities by discovering, developing and deploying Christ-following transformational leaders."
+The purpose of United Methodists of Upper New York is “partnering to increase the vitality of existing congregations and create New Faith Communities by discovering, developing and deploying Christ-following transformational leaders."

-As we join in the movement of Jesus and seek to fulfill our mission, vision and purpose, the primary tasks of the Upper New York Annual Conference are to:
+As we join in the movement of Jesus and seek to fulfill our mission, vision and purpose, the primary tasks of United Methodists of Upper New York are to: